18F/tock/docs/local-development.md

 #### Running `pdb` within the Docker container

-Once you have a running set containers, you should be able to attach to the `tock_app` CONTAINER_ID using the following command.
+Once you have a running set of containers, you should be able to attach to the `tock_app` CONTAINER_ID using the following command:

 ```sh
 docker attach $(docker container ps | grep -E 'tock_app' | awk '{ print $1 }')
 ```

 This will drop you into the `tock_app` container.
-Now you can use `pdb` in your local code and have a Python Debugger.
+Now you can use `pdb` in your local code and have a Python debugger.

 ##### Exiting the debugger

 To properly exit the debugger, use the following keyboard commands within the
-container: `Control + p, Control + q` one after another.
+container: `Control + p, Control + q`, one after another.

-If you mistakenly hit `Control + c` you will kill the `tock_app` container!
+If you mistakenly hit `Control + c`, you will kill the `tock_app` container!
 In that case, restart the `tock_app` container with a `docker-compose up` command.

 ### Making CSS changes